spear-sim/spear/docs/content_guidelines.md

 ```
 my_actor_0000
-└── DefaultSceneRoot                   # Each Actor has an immutable root component named "DefaultSceneRoot".
+└── DefaultSceneRoot                   # Each Actor has a root component named "DefaultSceneRoot".
     |                                  #
     |                                  # If the Actor is composed of multiple StaticMeshComponents, the
     |                                  # additional StaticMeshComponents can be added as children of a parent